Cherry Lips: Single release

-In Australia and New Zealand, "Cherry Lips" was serviced to clubs at the end of November On December 3, "Cherry Lips" hit radio and music TV and television advertisements for Beautiful Garbage began airing in the run up to the Christmas period, with heavy emphasis on "Cherry Lips".
-The "Cherry Lips" remixes peaked at #3 on the ARIA Club chart FMR scheduled the single to coincide with the Big Day Out rock festival, which Garbage were part of the line-up.
-The week before release, Beautiful Garbage climbed back up to #10 on the album chart, as "Cherry Lips" hit #2 on the airplay chart.
-"Cherry Lips" was issued to stores on January 14 as a 2×CD single set and debuted at #7 on the ARIA Singles Chart, both the second highest new entry, and Garbage's first Australian top ten single.
+In Australia and New Zealand, "Cherry Lips" was serviced to clubs at the end of November.
+On December 3, "Cherry Lips" hit radio and music TV, and television advertisements for Beautiful Garbage began airing in the run up to the Christmas period, with heavy emphasis on "Cherry Lips".
+The "Cherry Lips" remixes peaked at No. 3 on the ARIA Club chart FMR scheduled the single to coincide with the Big Day Out rock festival, which Garbage were part of the line-up.
+The week before release, Beautiful Garbage climbed back up to No. 10 on the album chart, as "Cherry Lips" hit No. 2 on the airplay chart.
+"Cherry Lips" was issued to stores on January 14 as a 2×CD single set and debuted at No. 7 on the ARIA Singles Chart, both the second highest new entry, and Garbage's first Australian top ten single.
 On January 24, Garbage performed both "Cherry Lips" and "Androgyny" live on Channel V outside Fox Studios in Sydney.
-On the fourth week of release, the single reached #1 on the ARIA Alternative chart as "ARIA certified "Cherry Lips" gold for shipments of over 35,000 units.
-During this period, Beautiful Garbage climbed to #5 on the album chart, staying there for three weeks.
-On its fifth and sixth week, the single dropped to #12, and then reversed back up to the #10 spot, ultimately spending fifteen weeks on the charts In New Zealand, the band's performance in Auckland and airplay for the single resulted in Beautiful Garbage re-charting at #12 on the RIANZ album chart.
-"Cherry Lips" debuted three weeks later at #39, before climbing to peak at #22 by the start of March.
+On the fourth week of release, the single reached No. 1 on the ARIA Alternative chart as "ARIA certified "Cherry Lips" gold for shipments of over 35,000 units.
+During this period, Beautiful Garbage climbed to No. 5 on the album chart, staying there for three weeks.
+On its fifth and sixth week, the single dropped to No. 12, and then reversed back up to the No. 10 spot, ultimately spending fifteen weeks on the charts In New Zealand, the band's performance in Auckland and airplay for the single resulted in Beautiful Garbage re-charting at No. 12 on the RIANZ album chart.
+"Cherry Lips" debuted three weeks later at No. 39, before climbing to peak at No. 22 by the start of March.
 Beautiful Garbage rebounded on the album chart at the end of the month, reaching number 16 in April.